sudofx/wake-scaffold/memory/core_memories/index.md

 The resulting claim was:

 > Workspace validation can be maintained as a self-contained diagnostic
-> tool outside protected native orchestrators.
+> tool without modifying protected native orchestrators.

 The resulting revision was: